IBM-Cloud/ansible-collection-ibm/docs/ibm_is_floating_ip.rst

     (Required for new resource) Name of the floating IP

-  status (False, str, None)
-    Floating IP status

-  target (False, str, None)
-    Target info

-  resource_controller_url (False, str, None)
-    The URL of the IBM Cloud dashboard that can be used to explore and view details about this instance

-  resource_status (False, str, None)
-    The status of the resource

-  resource_group_name (False, str, None)
-    The resource group name in which resource is provisioned

-  address (False, str, None)
-    Floating IP address

-  zone (False, str, None)
-    Zone name

-  resource_group (False, str, None)
-    Resource group info

-  tags (False, list, None)
-    Floating IP tags

-  resource_name (False, str, None)
-    The name of the resource

-  resource_crn (False, str, None)
-    The crn of the resource

   id (False, str, None)
     (Required when updating or destroying existing resource) IBM Cloud Resource ID.